No more doubting, no more fears – we've Come Back!

 A named artist is the person or group credited during the Eurovision Song Contest.
 If the act is a band, all performing members are counted in this category even if they aren't singing.
 Backing performers are those who go uncredited on the night, regardless of their role.

-On individual song pages, composters and lyricists are listed separately.
+On individual song pages, composers and lyricists are listed separately.
 Elsewhere on the site, they're grouped together as writers.
 If sources don't differentiate, the songwriters have been credited for both music and lyrics.

 In general, people are listed by their stage name although mononymous performers often have their full name given to avoid confusion – I've tended to use Wikipedia's naming convention as a guide.
 Using the search box, you should be able to find people under alternative names.
 And yes, there really are two Niamh Kavanaghs on the same song.